mahsaabahrami/Sleep-Apnea/README.md

 You can also find and use all deep models in Deep_MODELS.py class, which can be used in other applications.

+Requirements:
+Scikit-learn
+hrvanalysis
+numpy
+keras
+tensorflow
+scipy

+References:
+hrvanalysis package for feature extration: https://github.com/Aura-healthcare/hrv-analysis